-In December, 2020, the Uganda Wildlife Authority announced deeply discounted gorilla permit rates ($400 per person per trek through March 2021, typically $700) to encourage last-minute travel during the Covid-19 pandemic.
-Extraordinary Journeys clients Ryan and Kelly of San Diego, Calif. took the plunge over the holidays.
+In December, 2020, the Uganda Wildlife Authority announced deeply discounted gorilla permit rates ($400 per person per trek through June 2021, typically $700) to encourage last-minute travel during the Covid-19 pandemic.
+Extraordinary Journeys clients Ryan and Kelly of California. took the plunge over the holidays.
 They’ve offered to share their account about the best Uganda safari and traveling during Covid, safety precautions on the ground in Uganda, and their experience with our team to make their bucket-list dream a fast reality.
 Read on!

 Pandemic Travel Experience

 Q: Did you feel prepared for the testing requirements and protocols required for travel during Covid?

 Yes, we 100% felt prepared, EJ was extremely helpful supporting us, and everyone was diligent about taking precautions along our journey.

 Q: What were your concerns around air travel regulations during the COVID pandemic?

 Initially, our concerns centered around finding COVID testing facilities, and then actually getting the results within the 96-hour window requirement prior to arrival in Uganda.
 EJ was very helpful with this!
 We were able to order test kits online that guaranteed a 24-hour turnaround.
 We also took a second test locally 48-hours prior to departure.
 With two negative results in hand, we were able to board our flights and were granted entry into Uganda.

 Q: Not many of us have flown internationally since the pandemic started.
 What were your thoughts about being on long-haul flights on the Uganda gorilla safari?